10 Types Of Primitive Reflex In Babies & Why It is Important

 1. Rooting reflex

 If the corner of the mouth is stroked or touched, the baby turns their head and opens their mouth to root or search for the source of the touch.
 This instinctive response is called the rooting reflex since the baby tries to root in the direction of touch.
-Rooting reflex helps babies reach the breast or bottle nipple for feeding.
+The rooting reflex in babies helps them reach the breast or bottle nipple for feeding.
 Rooting reflex lasts up to four months of age in healthy babies (2).

 Oral primitive reflexes, such as rooting reflex, are required for feeding.
 Lactation specialists and nurses in newborn care may look for these rudimentary reflexes to assess the baby’s health.